 Section 5 Glen Ballyeamon to Glenariff

 This forested section brings you past some of the biggest waterfalls in Glenariff Forest Park.
 From the B14 road in Glen Ballyeamon, continue straight across the tarmac and join the end of a track.
 After 600m you arrive at a track junction.
-Turn right here, now descending steadily.
-Keep right again at the next junction and soon you'll arrive at the A43 road, immediately opposite the entrance to Glenariff Forest Park.
+Turn right here and keep right again at the next junction and soon you'll arrive at the A43 road, immediately opposite the entrance to Glenariff Forest Park.

 Cross the road and follow the left-hand lane of the access driveway.
 Climb steadily for roughly 1km to arrive at a large car park.
 There are great views from here down the cliff-fringed valley of Glenariff, and across the Sea of Moyle to Scotland's Mull of Kintyre.